Code-Institute-Submissions/fresh-box-mp1/README.md

 ![User 2 screenshot of index page boxes](/screenshots/user-2-screenshot.png)

 This is the footer at the bottom of each webpage.
-The email address located within the text is a link which wil automatically open the users email app, with the company email already eneterd in the 'To:' field.
+The email address located within the text is a link which will automatically open the users email app, with the company email already entered in the 'To:' field.
 Office hours are also provided so that the user is aware of when they might expect a reply, or when is best to email the customer service team.

-### Wireframe design
+### Wireframe designs

 Wireframe designs have been added to show the initial ideas and designs on the FreshBox website.